Data

-Aggressive measures have been implemented to limit the spread of the novel coronavirus, COVID-19.
+Aggressive measures have been implemented to limit the spread of the novel Coronavirus, COVID-19.
 As a result, we have seen a dramatic decrease in driving across the country.
 And while that is not a surprise, we were interested to see what the aggregated driving data we collect can tell us about how people are responding to those measures intended for the sake of our health and public safety.
 For instance — are people driving less?

 Compared to a similar period in 2019, the number of cars on the road countrywide is down nearly 20% so far, even while communities around the country vary in levels of encouraging and mandating social distancing.
-Notice there are no significant changes in behavior until around March 10, 2020, several weeks after the virus became prevalent in the US and the WHO warned of a global emergency.
+Notice there are no significant changes in behavior until around March 10, 2020, several weeks after the virus became prevalent in the U.S. and the WHO warned of a global emergency.

 Daily active vehicles decrease drastically starting March 10